SabantuYusuf/wayfarer/README.md

 6. A user MUST be logged in to create/update/destroy resources.
 7. A user may only edit their own profile and edit/delete their own posts.

+**Bonuses**
+A user should be able to:

+1. View an error message when form validations fail, for the following validations:
+- Content must not be empty.

 <img src="wireframes.png">

 <img src="./ERD.jpeg">

+## Technologies

+Pillow
+Paperclip
+Bulma
+Django
+Python
+JS
+CSS
+HTML